-WHEREAS, consistent with the findings set forth in section 44-4-110 of the South Carolina Code of Laws, as amended, the different and additional public health threats posed by COVID-19-as well as the need to, inter alia, address emerging and amplifying issues associated with the holiday season, winter weather, the simultaneous impact of influenza season, and the identification of new variants of COVID-19; enhance existing testing capacity; facilitate and expedite deployment of the requisite vaccine distribution program; and implement and expand other mitigation efforts designed to reduce community transmission and minimize the resulting strain on healthcare facilities and resources-"require the exercise of extraordinary government functions . . . to respond, rapidly and effectively" to the evolving emergency currently facing the entire State; and current status of community spread and transmission of COVID-19 in the State represents the "occurrence" of a "qualifying health condition"-which includes "an illness or health condition that may be caused by . . . epidemic or pandemic disease, or a novel infectious agent . . . that poses a substantial risk of a significant number of human fatalities [or] widespread illness"-thereby warranting and necessitating the declaration of a unique and distinct public health emergency for the State of South Carolina, which must be dealt with on its own accord; and
+WHEREAS, consistent with the findings set forth in section 44-4-110 of the South Carolina Code of Laws, as amended, the aforementioned and other different and additional public health threats posed by COVID-19-as well as the need to, inter alia, address emerging and amplifying issues associated with the recent holiday season, winter weather, the simultaneous impact of influenza season, and the detection of two new variants of COVID-19 in the State and the potential emergence of additional variants of COVID-19; enhance existing testing capacity; facilitate and expedite deployment of the requisite vaccine distribution program to reach targeted populations; and implement and expand other mitigation efforts designed to reduce community transmission and minimize the resulting strain on healthcare facilities and resources-"require the exercise of extraordinary government functions . . . to respond, rapidly and effectively" to the evolving emergency currently facing the entire State; and

+WHEREAS, for the aforementioned and other reasons, and after consulting with various state and federal agencies, officials, and experts, the undersigned has determined based on the latest data, in accordance with section 44-4-130 of the South Carolina Code of Laws, that the current status of community spread and transmission of COVID-19 in the State and the recent detection of cases associated with two new variants of COVID-19 in South Carolina represent the "occurrence" of a "qualifying health condition"-which includes "an illness or health condition that may be caused by . . . epidemic or pandemic disease, or a novel infectious agent . . . that poses a substantial risk of a significant number of human fatalities [or] widespread illness"-thereby warranting and necessitating the declaration of a unique and distinct public health emergency for the State of South Carolina, which must be dealt with on its own accord; and